-The Virginia pine (Pinus virginiana) is a common tree and native to the East Coast.
-The coniferous evergreen is also found from southern New York State to Alabama and along the foothills of the Appalachian Mountains.
+The Virginia pine (Pinus virginiana) is a common tree native to the East Coast.
+This coniferous evergreen is also found from southern New York State to Alabama and along the foothills of the Appalachian Mountains.

 Young Virginia pines have smooth bark that, with age, becomes red and scaly until it takes on a shaggy and grayish-brown color at maturity.
 Virginia pine is pyramidal in shape, but it gradually loses that form with maturity, becoming scrubby and rounded, which is why it's nicknamed “scrub pine.”

 Its needles are short, twisted, and come in fascicles, the botanical term for a bundle of leaves.
 Its seeded cones are seen throughout the tree and can stay on the tree for five years before dropping.
 As the Virginia pine reaches maturity, the top of the tree often flattens out, and it loses the typical pine shape that people find so appealing.
-Though the tree seeds itself from seeded cones, it is not considered invasive.
 Saplings can be successfully planted in the spring, with an expected growth rate of 1 to 2 feet per year.